laurentperrinet/laurentperrinet.github.io/content/publication/kremkow-09-thesis/index.md

 ---
 title: 'Correlating Excitation and Inhibition in Visual Cortical Circuits : Functional Consequences and Biological Feasibility'
+date: '2009-01-01'
+publishDate: '2025-01-11T16:13:35.487525Z'
 authors:
 - Jens Oliver Kremkow
-date: '2009-01-01'
-publishDate: '2025-01-11T16:13:35.487525Z'
-publication_types:
-- thesis
 abstract: 'The primary visual cortex (V1) is one of the most studied cortical area in the brain.
 Together with the retina and the lateral geniculate nucleus (LGN) it forms the early visual system, which has become a common model for studying computational